Nathan-skel/bsl-python-translator/README.md

 ## BSL Python Translator

-.
-Where we are at now
+.Where we are at now
   Currently the program takes a string and interepts it into video sign language